keenlabs/Keen-Docs/source/data_analysis/timeframe.rst

 * hh: Two digit hour.
 Example: The hours for 12:01am would be “00” and the hours for 11:15pm would be “23”
 * mm: Two digit minute.
 * ss: Two digit seconds.
+* SSS: Milliseconds to the third decimal place.
 * TZ: Time zone offset.
 Specify a positive or negative integer.
-To specify UTC, you can either leave this off your date string or add “Z” to the end..
-Example: To specify Pacific time (UTC-8 hours),you should append “-0800” to the end of your date string.
+To specify UTC, add “Z” to the end.
+Example: To specify Pacific time (UTC-8 hours), you should append “-0800” to the end of your date string.

+.. note:: If no time zone is specified, the date/time is assumed to be in local time.
+At Keen, we'll treat that as UTC.

 Example ISO-8601 date strings: